SHOCKWAVE Marine Suspension Seating is the Culmination of Over Five Decades of Work

 Dave’s solution was to apply his extensive experience building NASCAR chassis to building a prototype SHOCKWAVE Seat for his own boat.
 With the shock mitigation technology in installed, he set off for Alaska at a record pace.
 He was able to travel so fast, in fact, it raised the alarm bells of the US Coast Guard, who eventually caught up with him onshore in Alaska, following an unsuccessful attempt to catch up with him on the water.

-Since returning from journeying over the top of Canada, SHOCKWAVE Seats has grown to become a leader in shock mitigation technology.
+SHOCKWAVE Seats has grown to become a leader in shock mitigation technology.
 We currently provide the US Military LCAC Assault Craft Fleet with shock mitigation systems that help make it the premier marine force in the world.
 We supply recreational boaters, marine organizations, and multiple militaries and Coast Guards around the world with products that allow them to safely push into new and exciting places.

-At the end of it all, we remain a small company dedicated to marine safety and adventure.
+At the end of it all, we remain a company dedicated to marine safety and adventure.
 We constantly take our own products into some of the most severe open water conditions on the planet and trust them to get our friends and families home safely – a commitment we extend to anyone who uses our products.